Britannia: Is the TV Show Inspired by True Historical Events?

 Most of what we know about the druids today is through accounts of other people- travelers, writers, and conquerors.
 The most well-known account about the druids is by Julius Caesar who claims that the druids passed on their knowledge orally and not in the written form.
 This makes it even more difficult for us to know about them.

-What we know about the character of Veran is that he was created by the writers of the show and wasn’t actually an existing druid.
-Similarly, it is true that ancient Britain was ruled by both male and female rulers; there is no evidence yet to support the existence of Kerra (Kelly Reilly) and Queen Antedia (Zoe Wanamaker).
+The show also uses Welsh influences in addition to the rural influences from England.
+This is seen in the spells, rituals, and charms depicted in the show.
+In fact, little did Crook know that the spells that he was reciting were actually in Welsh!
+What we know about the character of Veran is that the writers of the show created him, and he wasn’t actually an existing druid.
+Similarly, ancient Britain was ruled by male and female rulers; there is no evidence yet to support the existence of Kerra (Kelly Reilly) and Queen Antedia (Zoe Wanamaker).

 On the other hand, Aulus Plautius (David Morrissey) was a real person who led the first Roman ‘invasion’ of Britain.
 But unlike the portrayal of Plautius in the show, he was a senator and had possibly gone on a peace-keeping mission to reinstate stability in Britain which fell through.
 Plautius had some military experience but would much rely on his legionary officers for military advice.
 He was basically a politician.